MattyHale/webify-any-thing/README.md

    Locate `index.html` in this repository and double-click it (or right-click → "Open With") to launch it in your default browser.
    This is the quickest option if you only need to view the content.

-2. **Serve the files from a lightweight web server**
-   Running a local server mimics how the site will behave once deployed and ensures relative links (like `blog.html` or the favicon) resolve correctly.
+2. **Serve the files from a lightweight web server** Running a local server mimics how the site will behave once deployed and ensures relative links (like the favicon) resolve correctly.

    ```sh
    # From the repository root